rust-lang/book/nostarch/chapter01.md

 screen.
 There are three important details to notice here.

 First, `println!` calls a Rust macro.
 If it had called a function instead, it would be entered as `println` (without the `!`).
-We’ll discuss Rust macros in more detail in Chapter 20.
+Rust macros are a way to write code that generates code to extend Rust syntax, and we’ll discuss them in more detail in Chapter 20.
 For now, you just need to know that using a `!` means that you’re calling a macro instead of a normal function and that macros don’t always follow the same rules as functions.

 Second, you see the `"Hello, world!"` string.
 We pass this string as an argument to `println!`, and the string is printed to the screen.